ministryofjustice/moj-frontend/docs/design-system-statuses.md

 This review includes an organisation-wide discovery and multi-disciplinary team input (including accessibility testing).
 Usage is thoroughly documented.

+### How to use

 ‘Official’ status building blocks can be used in every product phase.
-They’ll be supported and maintained in the long-term.
+They’ll be supported and maintained in the long term.

 ## ‘Archived’ status <span class="govuk-tag govuk-tag--grey"  style="vertical-align:middle;" aria-hidden="true">Archived</span>

-Building blocks with an 'archived' status are no longer being supported and should not be used.

-They have been archived because they're no longer needed.
+A building block is archived when it's no longer needed.
 This is usually because the need has been met by the [GOV.UK Design System](https://design-system.service.gov.uk/) (which we do not want to duplicate).

+### How to use

+Building blocks with an 'archived' status should not be used and are no longer being supported.